AFL Fantasy Guide

 Probably the most popular AFL fantasy platform is the one hosted on the official AFL site.
 However, we firmly believe that it’s far from being the best one.
 On the bright side, it has the most comprehensive coverage and super deep stats.
 But it also comes with a few major disadvantages.
 Below you can check out a few of the most important reasons why we believe that Draftstars is better than the official AFL Fantasy.

-- Both free and paid competitions – Official AFL Fantasy is wager-free only.
-They do provide prizes for a few of the top contenders at the end of the season, but there are no paid leagues.
+- Both free and paid competitions – The Official AFL Fantasy is wager-free only.
+They do provide prizes for a few of the top contenders at the end of the season, but there are no real money leagues.
 On the other hand, Draftstars offers a healthy mixture of free and buy-in competitions, which makes the game much more exciting.

 - Daily AFL fantasy – Draftstars offers you an option to play daily footy fantasy competitions.
 It means that you’ll draft a set of players before each game, and settle the results after the match is finished.
 Official AFL Fantasy is focused only on the long-term competitions, which makes the game a lot slower.